open-telemetry/opentelemetry-collector-contrib/pkg/ottl/ottlfuncs/README.md

 `Decode(value, encoding)`

-The `Base64Decode` Converter takes a string or byte array encoded with the specified encoding and returns the decoded string.
+The `Decode` Converter takes a string or byte array encoded with the specified encoding and returns the decoded string.

 `value` is a valid encoded string or byte array.